intermine/im-docs/docs/get-started/tutorial/index.rst

 Getting Started
 ----------------------

-We use `git <http://git-scm.com>`_ to manage and distribute source code and :doc:`/system-requirements/software/gradle` as buold systems.
+We use `git <http://git-scm.com>`_ to manage and distribute source code and :doc:`/system-requirements/software/gradle` as build systems.
 Download dependencies from  :doc:`/system-requirements/index`.
 Clone biotestmine project from https://github.com/intermine/biotestmine.